-- 1. A stormwater drainage and management plan and permit shall be required with all development applications to which this section applies.
+- 1. A Stormwater Management System Concept Plan is required for all development and redevelopment projects to which this section applies.
 This plan shall be prepared by a licensed professional engineer or landscape architect and meet the design specifications of the Town of Waynesville in addition to those standards set forth in this section.
 See Section 15.7.3 for the specific application process. - 2.
 The use of natural vegetation and creative landscaping in establishing stormwater control measures is required if applicable.
 A developer must incorporate the use of natural topography and land cover such as wetlands, ponds, natural swales as they exist prior to development to the degree that they can accommodate the additional flow of water. - 3.
 Developers are required to use the aforementioned natural measures as well as other BMPs (pervious pavement, discontinuous imperviousness, etc.) in developing property in the town's jurisdiction for the purpose of cleansing and diffusing surface water flow. - 4.
 Developments shall be designed and constructed with a positive drainage flow away from buildings towards approved stormwater management facilities. - 5.
 No utilities or habitable structures may be located within any impoundment area of any stormwater management facility.
 Structures may not be located over a storm drainage line. - 6.
 All stormwater management facilities will be considered permanent.